-Baptisms are held the first and third Sundays at 2PM.
-Please schedule a few weeks in advance.
+- Baptisms are held the first and third Sundays of every month at 2:00pm.

 Baptism is the mystery by which a person enters into the Body of Christ.
 This sacrament, like all sacraments, is a sign of a spiritual reality.
 The water being poured on the person is a sign of cleansing, and by the water and words said, the person is washed from all sin, most importantly that of Original Sin.
 The baptized person’s spirit becomes a home to the Holy Spirit where God makes His throne.
 Baptism is necessary for salvation and all Christians are encouraged to baptize their children after they are born.
 This sacrament is also available for adults who wish to enter the Church.
 Only the baptized may receive communion in the Catholic Church.